Megatokio/zasm/README.md

-# zasm
+## zasm

 zasm - Z80 and 8080 assembler

-You also need to checkout https://bitbucket.org/megatokio/Libraries. (uppercase 'L' - bitbucket sucks..)
-There should be a commit with tag *zasm*.
+You also need to checkout https://github.com/megatokio/Libraries. (uppercase 'L') There should be a commit with tag *zasm*.
 Project *zasm* already contains a symlink to '../Libraries/'.